junxit/us-congress-bills-111/metadata.md

 - 2009-07-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 541). (text: CR 7/14/2009 H8048)
 - 2009-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 541).(text: CR 7/14/2009 H8048)
+- 2009-07-16 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2009-12-17 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+- 2010-05-06 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-05-24 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-197.
+- 2010-05-24 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-197.
+- 2010-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 405.